kaisenlinux/manpages-dev/category/Mount/mount.md

               This option is obsolete and may fail or be ignored.

        cvf_format=module
               Forces the driver to use the CVF (Compressed Volume File) module cvf_module instead of auto-detection.
-If the kernel supports kmod, the cvf_format=xxx option also controls on- demand CVF module loading.
+If the kernel supports kmod, the cvf_format=xxx option also controls on-demand CVF module loading.
 This option is obsolete.

        cvf_option=option
               Option passed to the CVF module.
 This option is obsolete.